mysteryx93/AviSynthShader/README.md

 Precision: 0 to convert to Y8, 1 to convert into BYTE, 2 to convert into UINT16, 3 to convert into half-float.
 Default=1
 lsb: Whether to convert from DitherTools' Stack16 format.
 Only YV12 and YV24 are supported.
 Default=false
 Planar: True to convert into YV24 planar data to reduce memory transers.
 If you assign such a clip to Clip1, the shader will receive the 3 planes as Clip1, Clip2 and Clip3.
 Default=false
 Opt: Optimization path.
-0 for only C++, 1 for SSE2, 2 for AVX(only used with Precision=3), -1 to auto-detect.
+In Avisynth 2.6, 0 for only C++, 1 for SSE2, 2 for AVX(only used with Precision=3), -1 to auto-detect.
+	In Avisynth+, -1 to use the Avisynth+ code path, other values to use legacy code paths.
 Default=-1

 #### ConvertFromShader(Input, Precision, Format, lsb)
-Convert a half-float clip into a standard YV12, YV24 or RGB32 clip.
+Convert a half-float clip into a standard clip.

 Arguments:
 Precision: 0 to convert int Y8, 1 to convert into BYTE, 2 to convert into UINT16, 3 to convert into half-float.
 Default=1
 Format: The video format to convert to.
 Valid formats are YV12, YV24 and RGB32.
 Default=YV12.
 lsb: Whether to convert to DitherTools' Stack16 format.
 Only YV12 and YV24 are supported.
 Default=false
 Opt: Optimization path.
-0 for only C++, 1 for SSE2, 2 for AVX(only used with Precision=3), -1 to auto-detect.
+In Avisynth 2.6, 0 for only C++, 1 for SSE2, 2 for AVX(only used with Precision=3), -1 to auto-detect.
+	In Avisynth+, -1 to use the Avisynth+ code path, other values to use legacy code paths.
 Default=-1

 #### Shader(Input, Path, EntryPoint, ShaderModel, Param1-Param9, Clip1-Clip9, Output, Width, Height, Precision, Defines)
 Runs a HLSL pixel shader on specified clip.
 You can either run a compiled .cso file or compile a .hlsl file.